MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 <img src="assets/images/smartmockups_kvzln58n.jpg" alt="Mockup of my website across multiple devices">

-<a href="https://megannyhan.github.io/CI_PP1_MDRC/" alt="The Milfrod and District Resource Center Website" target="_blank" rel="noopener">Live Website</a>
+<a href="https://megannyhan.github.io/CI_PP1_MDRC/" alt="The Ulitmate Harry Potter Quiz Website" target="_blank" rel="noopener">Live Website</a>

- # PROJECT 1: THE MILFORD AND DISTRICT RESOURCE CENTRE WEBSITE
+ # PROJECT 1: THE ULTIMATE HARRY POTTER QUIZ

-The MDRC website is a website for the company Milford and District Resource Centre (MDRC).
-The company itself is a central hub of community services that are offerd the local community of Milford.
-The site owner's (MDRC) goal of the site is for the site to be a public source of information regarding the services the resource centre has to offer.
-The external's user's goal is to learn more about the services offered to them by the resource centre and to be able to ask for more information about the services through the website.
-I chose this company to work with as I am their in-house graphic designer and recognised their need for a website.
+The Ultimate Harry potter Quiz, is a quiz that main purpose is to test members of the Harry Potter fandom's knowledge of the vast Harry Potter universe.
+The main purpose of this site is to offer the fandom of any age and technical background a chance to experience a fully interactive quiz, that offers the user feedback of how they are doing in the quiz/ how far through the quiz they are. *The quiz also utilizes email JS to send the users an automated email with the users result from the quiz*.
 <hr>

 ## Table of Content